ReScience/ReScience-submission/article/Larisch-2018.md

 the original implementation and description, the internal processing of the equations by ANNarchy can lead to a different execution order and with this, to other results.
 Further, the chosen integration time step can have an influence of the computation result.
-On all reimplemented analysis, a time step of $ dt= 1ms$ is chosen.
+On all reimplemented analysis, a time step of $dt= 1ms$ is chosen.
 Because of this, adaption on some parameters was necessary to reproduce the original results.
-For the connectivity experiments, the homeostatic mechanism follow Eq. @eq:homeo.
+For the connectivity experiments, the homeostatic mechanism follow **Eq.** @eq:homeo.

 To reproduce the STDP learning window, we create a list of discrete time points, where the pre- or postsynaptic neuron is active.
 The presynaptic neuron spikes